 Hardener (Part B) should always be poured into the mixing bucket first, followed by the resin (Part A) in an exact one-to-one ratio.
 Mix well with the stirring stick for 3 minutes (avoid drill mixing with this product).
 Be sure to scrape the sides and bottom of the bucket often to pull any unmixed part A or B off the container walls.
 Most problems encountered are because of failure to follow these instructions or failure to have your ambient air temperature, countertop and epoxy at the required temperature before starting.

 1. Check epoxy temperature to be aware of how much working time you have.
-The ideal pouring temperature is between 85 to 90 degrees Fahrenheit.
+Typically, we allow the epoxy to naturally acclimate in the environment that we will be working in.
+That environment should be between 70-75 degrees for about 24 hours before the pour and 24 hours after the pour to ensure a hard finish.
+The ideal pouring temperature is between 85 to 90 degrees Fahrenheit; once you have finished mixing your product you should be in that appropriate temperature zone.
 You can bring the temperature down by spraying a mist of alcohol into the epoxy.
 Make note of the starting pouring time, it will help you later to judge material flow.

 2. While you can pour directly from the main container, we find it easier to pour from a smaller bucket that will fit in your hand comfortably.